Rayhchs/Generative-Adversarial-Spatial-Transformer-Network/README.md

 ## Network Structure
 <div align=center><img src="https://github.com/Rayhchs/Generative-Adversarial-Spatial-Transformer-Network/blob/main/img/Network.jpg" width="720"></div>
 The network is composed of a STN generator and a discriminator.
 The STN generator is used for spatial transformation of the input image.
-The discriminator distinguishes the orthorified image and non-orthorified image.
+The discriminator distinguishes the orthorectified image and non-orthorectified image.

 ### STN Generator
 Generator is a single STN.
 This repo only modify the localization net of STN, which is shown in below: